STAND. COM. REP. NO. 2445

 State of Hawaii

-Your Committees on Education and Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 2557 entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 2465 entitled:

-"A BILL FOR AN ACT RELATING TO CONCUSSIONS,"
+"A BILL FOR AN ACT RELATING TO THE TRANSITIONS CLINIC NETWORK PILOT PROGRAM,"

-As affirmed by the records of votes of the members of your Committees on Education and Commerce, Consumer Protection, and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2557, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2557, S.D.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2465, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2465, S.D.
 1, and be referred to your Committee on Ways and Means.